saifalkurdi/HR-management-system/README.md

 # HR-management-system
+## in this branch i fix the proplem that i had
-I do the render but it doesnt appear on the sreen. question one : i face a defecult to understand this type of code. question 2: it takes from me about 5 hours to understand.
+### vquestion one : i face a defecult to understand this type of code.
+#### question 2: it takes from me about 8 hours to create the project.